cristinaponcela/cristinaponcela.github.io/_posts/2025-10-02-Open Source AI Models to Enhance Your Product.md

 image: "https://raw.githubusercontent.com/cristinaponcela/cristinaponcela.github.io/refs/heads/main/assets/img/StreamYard/hugging-face.png"
 ---

 StreamYard used to have a feature to create thumbnails using AI.
 This is available for scheduled posts, and appears through a button in the modal to create a broadcast.
-However, the past implementation used the API-based client ClipDrop, which cost us around $1k per month.
+However, the past implementation used a exorbitantly expensive API-based client.

 ![Desktop View](/assets/img/StreamYard/AIThumbnails/ai-thumbnails-button.png){: .normal}